cubedtear/nngui/README.md

-# PicoGUI
+# nnGUI

-PicoGUI is a minimalystic port of https://github.com/wjakob/nanogui , which need only two cpp files for compile.
+nnGUI is a minimalystic port of https://github.com/wjakob/nanogui , which need only two cpp files for compile.

 ## Example screenshot
 ![Screenshot](http://i.imgur.com/fe9nJBm.png "Screenshot")

 ## Description
-PicoGUI may builds with [SDL2/OpenGL](http://www.libsdl.org/) for cross-platform OpenGL context creation and event handling, [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) for basic vector types, and [NanoVG](https://github.com/memononen/NanoVG) to draw 2D primitives.
+nnGUI may builds with [SDL2/OpenGL](http://www.libsdl.org/) for cross-platform OpenGL context creation and event handling, [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) for basic vector types, and [NanoVG](https://github.com/memononen/NanoVG) to draw 2D primitives.

-PicoGUI currently works on Mac OS X (Clang) Linux (GCC or Clang) and Windows (Visual Studio ≥ 2015, Gcc ≥ 4.8); it requires a recent C++11 capable compiler.
+nnGUI currently works on Mac OS X (Clang) Linux (GCC or Clang) and Windows (Visual Studio ≥ 2015, Gcc ≥ 4.8); it requires a recent C++11 capable compiler.
 All dependencies are jointly built using a CMake-based build system.

 ## Creating widgets
-PicoGUI makes it easy to instantiate widgets, set layout constraints, and register event callbacks using high-level C++11 code.
+nnGUI makes it easy to instantiate widgets, set layout constraints, and register event callbacks using high-level C++11 code.
 For instance, the following two lines from the included example application add a new button to an existing window `window` and register an event callback.